darianmiranda/darianmiranda/README.md

 # Darian Miranda Olivas

-I’ve been interested in how businesses operate and grow since I started my own small business in high school.
-That experience shaped how I think: I naturally look for ways to improve processes, understand customers, and make better business decisions.
-Through my graduate training in economics, I developed a more formal foundation in statistical analysis and decision making.
-Data became the tool that allowed me to do this at scale.
-I am drawn to difficult decisions that start with overwhelming, unfiltered data where the first step is determining what matters, what is reliable, and how to turn it into something useful.
-My interests are especially focused on prediction and business experimentation.
+Economics graduate with experience in predictive analytics, statistical modeling, and business experimentation across academic research, government analytics, and independent data science projects.
+Skilled in transforming large, messy datasets into actionable insights for operational, financial, and economic decision making.
+Strong foundation in statistical inference, experimental design, and predictive modeling with a focus on building analytically rigorous and business relevant solutions.

 ---